buijs-dev/klutter-dart/README.md

 There should be a Platform.xcframework folder in root/ios/Klutter.
 If not then do flutter pub run klutter:producer install=platform from the root folder.

-If there's an error message saying unable to find plugin or similar then run pod update in the root/example/ios folder.
+If there's an error message saying unable to find plugin or similar then run pod update (or for Mac M1 users you might have to do: arch -x86_64 pod install) in the root/example/ios folder.